NetherWiki/nether/skyshale/_dev/inbox.md

 They are willing to pay large sums for additional transmissions or information on Rosewood's source.

 Skyshale even alludes to the Nether at some point, calling it the seamless unspeakable something that reality as we know it is coiled into.

+## Trademark
+Not only are they the reference implementation for Prototheism, they also exist as the defacto authority for maintaing the core prototheist doctrine and license the trademark.
+However many Prototheists criticize the idea of even having a trademark.